 The ordinance violated the Fifth Amendment takings clause because it immediately and automatically appropriates the Levin’s and Park Lane’s money, or coerces them to acquiesce to continued tenant occupation of their property.
 It also violated California’s Ellis Act, which protects rental property owners who wish to leave the market.
 Ultimately, the law was unconstitutional because it forced relatively few rental owners to shoulder the general societal burden of solving housing issues by compelling the owners to give their property to others.

 The district court struck down the ordinance as unconstitutional and soon thereafter San Francisco repealed it, replacing it with another law.
 The city nonetheless appealed to the Ninth Circuit, asking it to take the district court opinion off the books.
 The appellate court refused, ensuring that this important property rights case serves as precedent – and a warning – to overreaching cities in the future.
-The city then fully capitulated, and agreed to pay PLF’s attorneys fees.
+The city then fully capitulated.